kylepeeler/redux/docs/recipes/ConfiguringYourStore.md

 The new code is wrapped in an `if` statement, so it only runs when our app is not in production mode, and only if the `module.hot` feature is available.

 Bundlers like Webpack and Parcel support a `module.hot.accept` method to specify which module should be hot reloaded, and what should happen when the module changes.
-In this case, we're watching the `./reducers` module, and passing the updated `rootReducer` to the `store.replaceReducer` method when it changes.
+In this case, we're watching the `./reducers` module, and upon changes to it, re-importing the the updated `rootReducer`, and passing it to the `store.replaceReducer` method when it changes.

+_(note: The require('./rootReducer').default looks a bit odd.
+That's because we're mixing CommonJS synchronous import syntax with ES modules, so the "default export" is in a object field called default.
+We could probably also have used import() and handled the reducer replacement asynchronously as well.)_

 We'll also use the same pattern in our `index.js` to hot reload any changes to our React components: